What Is Criminal Conspiracy? – Jail Time & Beating a Conspiracy Charge

 how long can you go to jail for conspiracy?

-Can you go to jail for conspiracy, and how long can you go to jail for conspiracy?
-That mandatory minimum could lock you in for five years.
-But here’s what else you must consider: conspiracy charges can extend some pretty tough penalties, and they depend on the underlying crime or crimes.
+But here’s what else you must consider: conspiracy charges can extend some pretty harsh penalties, and they depend on the underlying crime or crimes.
 You can do time for both the conspiracy and the crime(s) itself, given that it was carried out.

 How to Get Off a Conspiracy Charge